AP6YC/AP6YC.github.io_academic/content/publication/joss-art/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *American Physical Society Physical Review B*
+publication: Journal of Open Source Software
-publication_short: In *APS PhysRevB*
+publication_short: JOSS

 abstract: AdaptiveResonance.jl is a Julia package for machine learning with Adaptive Resonance Theory (ART) algorithms, written in the numerical computing language Julia.
 ART is a neurocognitive theory of how competitive cellular networks can learn distributed patterns without supervision through recurrent field connections, eliciting the mechanisms of perception, expectation, and recognition (Grossberg, 1980, 2013).